Are you trying to transform your organisation (or at least part of it) to solve your business problems or close performance gaps?

 Answering these questions engages leadership to:

-5. What basic thinking, mindset or assumptions underlie this transformation?
+5. What basic thinking, mindset or assumptions drive this change?

 The final question challenges our basic thinking or assumptions about how we do things.
 Here we use the Lean Thinking truism that “it is easier to act your way to a new way of thinking, than to think your way to a new way of acting.”
 Ohno described TPS as a “revolution in consciousness” and was developed not by grand design but by problem solving and designing experiments.
 To follow these insights successful transformation is also about designing experiments – not implementing that which we “know” will work, but experiments where we can learn.